eBayClassifiedsGroup/PanteraS/README.md

 there are two examples:
 `SimpleWebappPython` - basic one - spawn 2x2containers
-`SmoothWebappPython` - simillar to previous, but with smooth scaling down
+`SmoothWebappPython` - similar to previous, but with smooth scaling down

 HAproxy gonna ballance services between ports,
 which has been mapped and assigned by marathon.